Automattic/wp-calypso/packages/color-studio/README.md

 yarn meta
 ```

-All those commands run automatically before every commit.
-So does the linter.
+All those commands run automatically before every commit and so does the linter.